 You may want to try this cat toothbrush and toothpaste to care for your cat’s teeth at home.

 You should start regular brushing when your cat is young if possible.
 This will help your cat become more comfortable as you continue brushing their teeth into adulthood.

 When your cat has their next wellness visit, ask your vet to check for any signs of periodontal disease.
 After this oral examination, your vet might suggest that your cat undergoes a professional teeth cleaning.
 This will take place under general anesthesia.

 Professional examinations and cleanings are the best way to keep your cat’s teeth in good shape.
 Do not skip the annual or semi-annual vet visit.
 Your vet can catch the signs of gum disease early and prescribe treatment or preventative care.

 What sort of dental hygiene do you practice with your cat?
+Do you regularly brush your cat’s teeth?
 Let us know the details in the comments below!

 Click the bold links in the article to shop for your cat and support our content!